• Skip to primary navigation

 • Remove the stems by folding in half and cutting along the stem.
 Roughly chop and set aside

 • Saute for 1-2 minutes.
 Stirring so that the garlic does not burn.
-Remove garlic from pan.
+Remove garlic from the pan.

 • Add beans, stock, sherry, and pepper flakes.